-The Governing Body should formally minute the adoption of the procedure indicating the date on which it was adopted and the date by which it will be reviewed.
-A review might be required in the following circumstances:
+The Governing Body formally adopted this procedure October 2019.

+A review might be required earlier in the following circumstances:

 - to take account of any changes to legislation or to reflect new local authority or government guidance; - in the light of any recommendations from the Chair or a Review Panel arising from consideration of a complaint.